darkobits/saffron/README.md

 ### `command`

-Ridley's `command` function accepts a single options object, the API for which is very similar to that of Yargs' [command module API](https://github.com/yargs/yargs/blob/master/docs/api.md#commandmodule), which configures each command using a single options object rather than by chaining several method calls.
+Saffron's `command` function accepts a single options object, the API for which is very similar to that of Yargs' [command module API](https://github.com/yargs/yargs/blob/master/docs/api.md#commandmodule), which configures each command using a single options object rather than by chaining several method calls.

 The interface for this object is defined below.